 - Do they create a community of RVers and engage with previous customers?

-- Do they have an attractive, well-stocked camp store?
+- Is there an attractive, well-stocked camp store?

 In this segment, we also chat about the phenomenon of “pop-up” RV dealerships or wholesalers.
 Buyers should do some serious research in advance to make sure they have a plan for getting their rig serviced if buying from one of these dealers.